openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  The header or body of a class method includes the name of a type parameter of the surrounding declaration.

-Class methods are always called without reference to a particular object.
+Static methods are always called without reference to a particular object.
 As a result, a :index:`compile-time error` occurs if keywords ``this`` or ``super`` are used inside a static method.